 Frieze identified as location for new residence hall

 Moving forward with a plan to improve the residential experience on campus, President Mary Sue Coleman has announced that a new facility, which will combine a 500-bed housing unit and academic space, will be built at the location of the Frieze Building on Central Campus.
-The plan will preserve the adjacent Carnegie Library building.
+The plan will raze the Frieze Building and preserve the adjacent Carnegie Library building.

 In the Oct.
 6 announcement, Coleman said she is encouraging campus leaders to think creatively about how best to combine living and learning to develop what she calls a mixed-use environment.

 "The literature shows that when academic and residential life experiences are combined it is powerful," Coleman said.
 "I've always thought we could do something like thisan innovative center that students could use whether or not they live in this residence hall."

 She said her hope is to create a building that can be a new gateway to campus.